DeadAlready/node-easy-config/README.md

     var config = require('easy-config');

-It will try to read files from config subfolder and failing that the root folder.
+It will try to read JSON files from config subfolder.
 Starting with an empty object extend the configuration object by adding or overwriting the values obtained in the following order

 1. config.json
 2. config.dev.json (this is because default environment is development)
 3. command line input
+4. all other files are added under ns key in the following format -> config.keys.json will be under ns.keys

 ### Command line